Please keep an eye on the website for announcements. There will be three tracks offered this year.

 - Afternoon sessions will include introductions and use of existing and in-development tools, simulations, and games, as well as workshops in game design and game programming.
 (Prior knowledge of programming and computer science is not required.)

+*The date to submit applications has passed* Please keep an eye on our website to apply for next years program!
 To apply, download and fill out the 2020 appliction below, and email it to firstname.lastname@example.org before February 17, 2020.
 Past applicants who were not selected in previous years are welcome to reapply!
 Please note that only full-time educators will be considered - accepted applicants should commit to attend all sessions from Sunday, July 5 to Saturday, July 11, staying overnight in dorm rooms.

 SEPT Class of 2019